therrj/chat_plays_bot/config/README.md

 ## Key Input Mappings
 `chat_plays_bots` allows you to customize, add, or remove any key combinations you see fit

+**_NOTE:_** If you'd like your chat to be able to spam controls more frequently, you can enter multiple values for each key action.
+Users can then alternate between them.
+This is unfortunately a limitation by Twitch

 The format is:
 ```yaml
 key_action: